TechnionTDK/jbs-json23plet/README.md

     }
 (See example in jbs-json23plet/ontologies/json/JbsOntology)

-After you generate the ontology (using -ontology flag), an ontology.ttl will create in jbs-json23plet/ontologies/ttl, you can take this file and load it to your server. <br />
+After you generate the ontology (using -ontology flag), an ontology.ttl file will be create in jbs-json23plet/ontologies/ttl, you can take this file and load it to your server. <br />
-Note: do not remove this file, json23plet use it to load your ontology while generate new ttl files in your project.
+Note: do not remove this file, json23plet use it to load your ontology while generate new ttl files in your project. <br />
-The ontology.java class file will create in jbs-json23plet/src/main/java/json23plet/ontologies, this file contains some definition of your ontology and you can use them while generating new ttl files. <br />
+The ontology.java class file will be create in jbs-json23plet/src/main/java/json23plet/ontologies, this file contains some definition of your ontology and can be used while writing new generator. <br />
 Note: you have to rebuild the project using "./json23plet.sh -b" command.

 ### Triplet
 While creating new generator you might using the Triplet class. <br />
-each triplet represent a triplet in your rdf model, therefor use the as followed:
+Each triplet represent a triplet in your rdf model <br /> Use as followed:

     Triplet
     .triplet()